hashicorp/packer/website/source/docs/provisioners/file.html.md

     "upload."
 If it is set to "download" then the file "source" in the machine will be downloaded locally to "destination"

+-   `generated` (boolean) - If true, check the file existence only before uploading.
+    This allows to upload files created on-the-fly.
+This defaults to false.

 ## Directory Uploads

 The file provisioner is also able to upload a complete directory to the remote